Santa Juliana: History

 The District of Dores de Santa Juliana was created by Provincial Law number 2153 of November 15, 1875, and maintained by State Law number 2 of September 14, 1891.

 The administrative division of 1911, the tables for calculating the general census of 1920 and the administrative division of 1923, were presented under the jurisdiction of the municipality of Araxá, which is also verified in the administrative division of 1933. denomination of Santa Juliana.

 On December 17, 1938, by State Decree Law number 148, the district was elevated to the category of city, with the creation of the municipality of Santa Juliana, consisting of a single district, that of the headquarters.
 The town received the title of city on December 17, 1938.

 Geography

-The city center of Santa Juliana is located at an elevation of 907 meters, in the Rio das Velhas valley.
+The city center of Santa Juliana is located at an elevation of 907 meters, in the Rio Araguari valley.
 Neighboring municipalities are: Nova Ponte (W), Pedrinópolis (N), Perdizes (E), and Sacramento (S).